 |10 year government bond yield||3.78%|

-Stocks are higher this morning on optimism about talks between the US and China.
+Stocks are lower this morning on fallout from the Silicon Valley Bancorp situation.
 Bonds and MBS are up.

 Bank stocks got slammed yesterday after SVB Financial announced it would take actions to “strengthen its financial position.”
 SVB will sell its available for sale securities portfolio and undertake an equity and convertible preferred stock offering to raise capital.
 This sent the stock down 60% and also hit troubled First Republic.
 Tech venture capitalist Peter Theil has recommended that people pull their money from the troubled bank.
 The entire banking sector was sold off, with the KBW Bank Index down 7.7% for the day.
 The contagion has spread to Europe (the financial sector correlates a lot), and it sounds like SVB’s capital raise found no takers.